niplav/site/notes.md

 ### Advice

-So, if you don't have a strong aesthetic sensibility, either have a high social status or don't care about it, and if you are careful, using things until they don't function anymore can save both money and time<!--TODO: how much?-->.
+So, if you don't have a strong æsthetic sensibility, either have a high social status or don't care about it, and if you are careful, using things until they don't function anymore can save both money and time<!--TODO: how much?-->.